 Use your inside rein to help with flexion and get the horse's eyes looking toward the middle of the ring.
 Use your outside rein as a neck rein to prevent the horse from drifting too far out.

 Well, straight on the turn or bend.
-So the body stays bent, but the front legs should only go where you want them to.
+So the body stays bent, but the front legs should only go straight forward.
 No side stepping.
 No stopping.
 Just GO!

 Give the horse a way out - straight ahead.